-The alphabet is a circular loop in the sense that traversing it in one direction goes off one end to proceed in the same direction from the other end.
-Each step in such a traversal identifies a tritone offset from the previous one by a half tone.
-This is true even between the opposite ends of the alphabet because, for example, the step $\mathbf{L}$ - $\mathbf{P}$ identifies tritone $\mathbf{P}$ offset a half tone from tritone $\underline{\mathbf{L}}$ .
+Considering the alphabet as a circular loop (traversing it in one direction goes off one end to proceed in the same direction from the other end), it may be said that adjacent tritone anchors in the alphabet identify tritones offset by a half tone.
+This means for tritones \mathbf{P} and \mathbf{L} at opposite ends of the alphabet that the bass notes of opposite inversions are a half tone apart (the anchor of tritone \mathbf{P} is a half tone above the bass note of inverted tritone \mathbf{L}).